 Professional Connections

 As noted above, it can take a village of professionals to finalize a home sale.
 Some of the people who may be involved include mortgage brokers, home inspectors, roof inspectors, real estate lawyers, contractors, and more.
-Most real estate agents have an extensive network to quickly get you the connections you need to qualified professionals.
+Most real estate agents have an extensive network to quickly connect you with the qualified professionals you need.

 The Takeaway

 Do you need a real estate agent to buy a house?
 No, you don’t.
 It’s entirely possible to learn how to buy a home without a Realtor and perhaps avoid paying for the agent’s time and expertise.
-Just realize all of the work and risk involved in finding a home, making an offer, handling contingencies, and closing the deal.
+Just be aware of all of the work and risk involved in finding a home, making an offer, handling contingencies, and closing the deal.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.